DataDog/ddprof/docs/Attachment.md

 * Minimize the permissions escalations required to instrument an application
-* Ensure that hierarchical resource sandboxing interfaces, such as cgroups, can be easily used in a large number of kernel versions to clamp dd-prof (i.e., don't rely on cool new cgroups v2 kernel v5.bignum features)
+* Ensure that hierarchical resource sandboxing interfaces, such as cgroups, can be easily used in a large number of kernel versions to clamp ddprof (i.e., don't rely on cool new cgroups v2 kernel v5.bignum features)
 * Have an instrumentation sequence that could allow profiles to be collected in a separate container entirely
 * Suppress SIGCHLD in instrumented application if the profiler dies (SIGCHLD can be used as a job control mechanism; we don't want to interfere, but sometimes we can't help dying)
-* A higher-order executor (for example, `strace dd-prof app`) must receive the PID of the _application_ and not the PID of dd-prof through fork().
+* A higher-order executor (for example, `strace ddprof app`) must receive the PID of the _application_ and not the PID of ddprof through fork().
 In other words, the PID of the process must be the PID of the service, not the wrapper
 * Isolate the instrumented application from hierarchical limits (e.g., those in `getrlimit()`

-Of these goals, the first five are satisfied in the current implementation of dd-prof, with the last one being tricky to implement on containerized environments without breaking containerization.
+Of these goals, the first five are satisfied in the current implementation of ddprof, with the last one being tricky to implement on containerized environments without breaking containerization.
 We'll provide a discussion on an alternative mechanism (option 3 above) which gets over this hurdle for `perf_event_open()`-facilitated instrumentation.